If you have a high-traffic website, when you look at the website access log or SSL access log, you may find there are a lot of spam URL requests.

 - Go to your website root folder ( usually /home/your_user_name/public_html folder ).

-- Run vim command to edit .htaccess file.
+- Run vim command to edit the .htaccess file.

 esc , ikey to enter input mode.
-Enter below content in .htaccess file.
+Enter below content in the .htaccess file.

 # Block WordPress xmlrpc.php requests <Files xmlrpc.php> order deny,allow deny from all allow from xxx.xxx.xxx.xxx </Files>